 The Ukulele Today

+The history of the ukulele in Hawaii and its legacy continue to flourish.
 Today, you can hear ukuleles in Hawaiian hula dances, at Hawaiian weddings or at the beach.
 During every July on Oahu, music lovers celebrate these iconic instruments at the annual Ukulele Festival.
 The festival offers hours of open-air ukulele concerts, authentic Hawaiian food booths, ukulele displays, lessons and even free instrument giveaways.
 Tourists and Hawaii residents unite to celebrate a mutual love of music and Hawaiian culture.

 One of the most notable moments of the events occurs when nearly 800 young students play in a stunning ukulele orchestra.
 Families planning a trip to Hawaii should consider going to Oahu in July during this festival.
 This is because this is an unforgettable way for children to expand their knowledge of these beautiful instruments.
 One of the most beautiful aspects of Hawaiian culture is the music.
 So for many, there is no sound more soothing than the melodious strumming of a ukulele.